3 Electrodynamics

 spectral radiant fluxW/mradiant flux per wavelength

-radiant flux densityW/m$^2$i.
-A. vector quantity, radiant energy that passes through a certain area per time
+radiant flux densityW/m$^2$in general a vector quantity, radiant energy that passes through a certain area per time

 spectral radiant flux densityW/m$^3$radiant flux density per wavelength